jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-11.md

-This Rule shall apply to all Persons, including all Electric Power Industry Participants, such as but not limited to Generation Companies, subsidiaries and Affiliates of Generation Companies, stockholders and officials of Generation Companies, IPP Administrators, Distribution Utilities, Suppliers, NPC, and the TRANSCO or its Buyer or Concessionaire.
+This Rule shall apply to all Persons, including all Electric Power Industry Participants, such as but not limited to Generation Companies, subsidiaries and Affiliates of Generation Companies, stockholders and officials of Generation Companies, IPP Administrators, Distribution Utilities, Suppliers, NAPOCOR, and the TRANSCO or its Buyer or Concessionaire.

 Section 3.
 Prohibition of Cross Ownership.